vianetz/animated-headlines-vanilla/README.md

 # Animated Headlines with Vanilla JavaScript

-Animated headlines with interchangeable words that replace one another through CSS transitions.
+Animated Headlines with interchangeable words that replace one another through CSS transitions.
 See [demo](https://vianetz.github.io/animated-headlines-vanilla/).

 ## Installation